People and Organisational Development Policy

-- Enable individuals to acquire knowledge and skills which will allow them to fulfil current responsibilities more effectively.
+- Enable individuals to acquire knowledge and skills to fulfil current responsibilities more effectively.

-- Assist individuals in developing skills and/or gain qualifications that contribute to the achievement of agreed personal and career development goals.
+- Assist individuals in developing skills and gaining qualifications that contribute to achieving agreed personal and career development goals.

 - Support the development of teams and effective teamwork skills.

 - Facilitate the effective integration of organisational change at faculty, department, division, or section level.

 The College is committed to providing learning and development for all staff irrespective of their number of working hours or type of contract and views this as a tripartite responsibility with individuals, their managers and POD all having a part to play in identifying development needs and supplying optimal responses.

 On average, development activities are likely to require five days a year, but this can vary enormously depending on experience, rate of change of job requirements, ambition etc.

 Unless otherwise indicated, most workshops are run on the South Kensington campus.
 If sufficient people can attend, we will run workshops on other sites.
 Please contact us to arrange it.

 Staff who register for a part-time postgraduate degree at Imperial may be eligible for a reduction in their tuition fee through the tuition fee remission scheme.

 This includes part-time MBA programmes at Imperial College Business School.

 Full details and exceptions to the general rules may be found on the College website.

 This should be claimed as a normal expense from your department after reference to the latest edition of the College’s Expenses Policy.